Congenital

 Voices of patients who have undergone congenital ptosis surgery at our clinic.

-Congenital eyelid drooping Blog
+Congenital Eyelid Drooping Blog

 In June 2022, congenital ptosis surgery was successfully performed at our clinic.